Skip to Main Content

 Can organizations apply to multiple areas of support?

 • Yes.
 Organizations may apply for multiple funding areas; however, only one application may be submitted per organization per funding area.
 Please coordinate funding requests within your organization.
+Each application will be reviewed independently.
+Applying to multiple funding areas will not negatively affect your chances of receiving funding in another area, and organizations are encouraged to apply for the support that best meets their needs.

 Will Interact for Health continue to offer this support?